covidcanidoit/covidcanidoit/README.md

 ## Infrastructure - Staging and Production

-This project is hosted on Firebase, using both the Realtime Database and the static asset Hosting service.
+This project is hosted on Firebase, using both Firebase Hosting (for compiled/static content) and the Firebase Realtime Database (for the activities database and other dynamic content).

 * `yarn build` compiles vue components and assets into .js files
 * These assets and compiled js files are uploaded to Firebase Hosting, and are directly served to browsers